 I’ve gotten numerous free flights, my mom has gotten numerous free flights.
 I’ve booked free flights for me and my girlfriend.
 I’ve been doing this for years, and I don’t have any plans of stopping yet.

-One of my biggest recent redemptions was for a flight two and from New York City (from Seattle and then to Medellin, Colombia) with miles and then got five free nights in downtown Manhattan, which should have cost me upward of $500 per night!
+One of my biggest recent redemptions was for a flight two and from New York City (from Seattle and then to Medellin, Colombia) with miles and then got five free nights in downtown Manhattan, which should have cost me upwards of $500 per night!

 The bottom line is that if you like to travel, you should be looking to start travel hacking!